poosomooso/ExercisesInC/reading_questions/thinkos.md

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).

+> Grocery stores give an illusion that people have large quantities of fresh food close by,
+> but much of the food is imported, and there are lots of logistical work needed to get
+> the food to the grocery stores.

 2) What is the difference between a program and a process?

+> A process is an object that occupies the entirety of a computer's memory; it contains the
+> code, globals, constants, heap, and stack.
+Processes are isolated from one another.
+Programs
+> are run by one or more processes (and processes can run multiple programs).
+Programs are the
+> actual code; processes are the running instances of programs.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?

+> Process abstraction allows more than one process to be run on the computer at once.
+Even
+> though processes need to take up the full layers of memory in a computer, the OS handles
+> multiple processes, making sure they run in turn, and saving/erasing the hardware states
+> of the different processes as they switch off.
+It creates the illusion that your computer
+> can run multiple processes.

 4) What is the kernel?

+> The kernel is part of the OS, and is responsible for core OS operations like threading
+> and managing processes.

 5) What is a daemon?

+> A daemon is a process that runs in the background of the OS.

 ## Chapter 3